UKCloud/documentation/articles/other/other-how-delete-sso-user.md

 ## Deleting a single sign on user

-The process for using the IDAM API to delete a single sign on user is as follows:
+The process for using the IDAM API to delete an SSO user is as follows:

 1. Authenticate with the IDAM API: